inatagan/firekeeper/README.md

 On the `extra` directory there is already a template file for the service, if you don't have any custom changes you can just copy the `.service` file to `/lib/systemd/system/` with the command:

+    # this template is already set to run with the VENV just replace the $USER with your user.
     sudo cp ~/firekeeper/extra/systemd_bg_service/firekeeper.service /lib/systemd/system/firekeeper.service

 Change the permission of the file to 644: